akwabasystems/object-extensions/README.md

 - `Array.partition(array, iterator, context)` - Partitions the elements of the specified array into two groups based on the invocation of the given iterator: the ones that return true and those that return false.

+### Number static methods

+- `Number.seconds(number)` - Returns the number of seconds represented by the given number
+- `Number.minutes(number)` - Returns the number of minutes represented by the given number
+- `Number.hours(number)` - Returns the number of hours represented by the given number
+- `Number.days(number)` - Returns the number of days represented by the given number
+- `Number.weeks(number)` - Returns the number of weeks represented by the given number
+- `Number.months(number)` - Returns the number of months represented by the given number
+- `Number.years(number)` - Returns the number of years represented by the given number
+- `Number.toDate(number)` - Converts the given number to a date
+- `Number.times(number, iterator, context)` - Invokes the given iterator for the specified number of times
+- `Number.toPaddedString(number, length, radix = 10)` - Pads the given number with zeros
+- `Number.to(number, target, step = 1)` - Creates a range of numbers to the specified target
+- `Number.upTo(number, target, step = 1)` - Creates a range of numbers up to the specified target
+- `Number.downTo(number, target, step = 1)` - Creates a range of numbers down to the specified target
+- `Number.toChar(number)` - Returns the ASCII character corresponding to the given number

 ### Usage